golemfactory/golem-wiki/Products/gWASM/Quick-start.md

 2. `execute` - performs computation for all subproblems independently.
 3. `merge` - collects all computation results and formulate final result.

-gWASM runner enables developers to easily implement applications and run them on top of [Golem Unlimited](https://github.com/golemfactory/golem-unlimited) and also on [Brass Golem 0.21 and later](Products/Brass-Beta/Installation).
+gWASM runner enables developers to easily implement applications and run them on top of [Golem Unlimited](https://github.com/golemfactory/golem-unlimited) and also on [Clay Golem](Products/Clay-Beta/Installation).

 ?> For Unix systems (or bash owners: default MacOS and Linux) **install gWASM runner** with: